-Waco Housing Authority and Affiliates is a Section 8 and Public Housing Agency in Waco, Texas.
+Waco Housing Authority and Affiliates is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Rental Assistance Demonstration (RAD) programs.

-As of the most recent VMS report, Waco Housing Authority and Affiliates manages 2,373 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Waco Housing Authority and Affiliates manages 2,444 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 155 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 21 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $13,203 per year.
 90% of households were very low income (VLI) and 57% were extremely low income (ELI).
 41% of households had wages as a major source of income, 0% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 56% of households had other income (Social Security, Disability or Pension) as their major source of income.